 Now, maybe this is due to the size of these other communities.
 After all, they have a lot going on that isn’t research or tech.
-So, we decided to compare Waterloo’s citations with the “small tech talent markets” that CBRE identified.
+So, we decided to compare Waterloo’s citations with some of the smaller communities we used as a comparison above (where data was available).
 Here are the results:

 So, we’re still pretty darn competitive.
 Only Pittsburgh is ahead of us, and the next closest city – Columbus – is far behind.
 When we look at citations per capita with this group, Waterloo is once again well ahead of the pack.

 Our community is a place where tech companies can find the best talent, attract investment, join a dense tech business community and tap into excellent research.

 Do you want to learn more about Waterloo’s incredible tech ecosystem?
 Contact our team today for more tech ecosystem data and information.